How to Search with the iPad’s Maps App

 You work with your contacts by tapping the Contacts icon on your Home screen.

 Don’t forget that you can swipe across your iPad screen with four or five fingers to switch apps.
-So if you’re in Contacts, a four or five-finger swipe from right to left should bring you back to the Maps app.
+So if you’re in Contacts, a four- or five-finger swipe from right to left should bring you back to the Maps app.
+If you have a lot of open apps, you might need more than one swipe to find the Maps app.

-And don’t forget you could also use a four-finger swipe upward to reveal the multitasking bar at the bottom of the screen.
+And don’t forget you could also use a four-finger swipe upward to reveal the multitasking screen.

 If nothing happens when you swipe with four or five fingers, tap Settings→General, scroll down to the Multitasking Gestures On/Off switch, and make sure it’s set to On.

-You can also get driving, walking, and public transit directions from most locations, including a contact’s address — to any other location including another contact’s address.
+You can also get driving or walking directions from most locations, including a contact’s address — to any other location including another contact’s address.